This post may contain affiliate links. Please read my disclosure policy.

 - Cut the prosciutto or bacon in half and place a 1/2 piece on each steak.
 Roll these pieces of steak and secure with a toothpick.

-Dust each filet roll with the flour.
+- Dust each filet roll with the flour.
 In a skillet over medium high heat brown in remaining 2 tablespoons olive oil, turning on all sides.
 See 2 cooking methods below.
 Instant Pot pressure cooker method saves 1 hour cooking time.

-Remove filets from sauce, discard toothpicks and keep warm.
+- Remove steak rolls from sauce, discard toothpicks and keep warm.
 Bring sauce to the boil and add sherry.
-Reduce to thicken and serve over filets with steamed rice or barley.
+Reduce to thicken and serve sauce over steak rolls with pan roasted potatoes and peas or over steamed rice or barley.

 - Feel free to use thin cut bacon slices to substitute for the prosciutto if you prefer.